elk-audio/elk-docs/documents/getting_started_with_development_kit.md

 ![OpenStageControl_with_jx10](illustrations/OpenStageControl_with_jx10.png)``

-5. Assuming all is correctly configured, the controls on the screen will send OSC messages to to the jx10 synth via SUSHI, altering its parameters.
+5. Assuming all is correctly configured, the controls on the screen will send OSC messages to to the jx10 synth via Sushi, altering its parameters.

 For example, dragging the Knob 'Resonance', will send the floating point value to the OSC address  '/parameter/Synth/VCF_Reso'.
-'Synth' is here the name given the plugin in the SUSHI configuration file.
+'Synth' is here the name given the plugin in the Sushi configuration file.

 Note: If you choose to change that name, the Open Stage Control  template is easily updated by  enabling editing, clicking on the "JX-10 ELK CONTROLLER"-title, and then, in the 'osc'-section of the editor, setting the 'address' field to "/parameter/your_synth_name", instead of the current "/parameter/Synth".